Preventing Child Marriage in Egypt

 Pathfinder is also collaborating with related councils like the National Council for Women (NCW) and the National Council for Childhood and Motherhood (NCCM), and the Ministry of Health to develop a national strategy to prevent child marriage in Egypt as an important step in realizing the sexual and reproductive health and rights of young people.
 Pathfinder will work closely with the NCCM, NPC, and NCW to develop an effective national strategy to prevent child marriage and promote young people’s sexual and reproductive health and rights in Egypt.

-I Know, I Decide is designed to provide comprehensive sexual and reproductive health information to young people in ten governorates of Egypt.
+PAST PROJECT: I Know, I Decide provided comprehensive sexual and reproductive health information to young people in ten governorates of Egypt.